za/tango_with_django_book/17/chapters/login.rst

 - the user's first name; and
 - the user's surname.

 The model also comes with other attributes such as ``is_active`` (which determines whether a particular account is active or not).
-Check the `official Django documentation on the user model <https://docs.djangoproject.com/en/1.5/ref/contrib/auth/#django.contrib.auth.models.User>`_ for a full list of attributes provided by the base ``User`` model.
+Check the `official Django documentation on the user model <https://docs.djangoproject.com/en/1.7/ref/contrib/auth/#django.contrib.auth.models.User>`_ for a full list of attributes provided by the base ``User`` model.

 Additional User Attributes
 --------------------------
-However, what if all the provided attributes that the ``User`` model provides isn't enough?
+If you would like to include other attributes than what is provided by the ``User`` model, then you will needed to create a model that is associated with the the ``User`` model.
 For our Rango application, we want to include two more additional attributes for each user account.
 Specifically, we wish to include:

 - a ``URLField``, allowing a user of Rango to specify their own website; and
 - a ``ImageField``, which allows users to specify a picture for their user profile.

-Fortunately, this is a relatively easy task to accomplish.
-This is achieved through the creation of an additional model in Rango's ``models.py`` file.
-Let's add the new model - add the following code.
+This can be achieved by creating an additional model in Rango's ``models.py`` file.
+Let's add a new model called ``UserProfile``:

 .. code-block:: python